Top machine learning use cases

 Key ML applications

 Computer vision is a subfield of ML that focuses on enabling computers to understand the content of digital images, videos, and other visual data.
-Computer vision use cases include facial recognition, object detection/classification, image segmentation, etc. and is relied upon across retail, healthcare, cybersecurity, and other sectors.
+Computer vision use cases include facial recognition, object detection/classification, image recognition and segmentation, etc. and is relied upon across retail, healthcare, cybersecurity, and other sectors.

 • Automated visual inspection and defect detection in manufacturing